fideltfg/userfrosting-install-script/README.md

 > [!WARNING]
 > The EXE_SQL parameter when set true will force the script to erase any database with the name set in DB_HOST.
 >
 > If the IMPORT_DUMP parameter is set true the script will attempt to import a file called dump.sql and execute the commands it contains on the named database.
 Ensure the file exists and that you know its contents are correct.
+The Userfrosting migration and seeding steps are also skipped.

 > [!NOTE]
 > If the repo being cloned is private, ensure you have your public ssh key added on [Github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
 Depending on how your key was generated you may be asked to enter your keys passphrase at that point in the script.